-Requesting Documentation from Bursar Office
+Requesting Documentation from the FNU Bursar

-If you need a verification of payment from the Bursar office, please send a written request via email stating the term (Ex.
+If you need a verification of payment from the Bursar, please send a written request via email stating the term (Ex.
 Spring 2020), the course number(s) and the term the class was completed.
 You will receive the documentation via email within 5 business days of making the request.